nfvri/demovnfs/dpdk-vm/README.md

 - DPDK built under /opt/nfv
 - user-defined username and password

+__NOTE__: it seems that we must rebuild DPDK after provisioning, because the igb_uio module cannot be loaded due to kernel incompatibilities.
+It seems that it has been built with the initial version of the kernel, before the upgrade.

 Also, it launches a guest VM with the following capabilities:
 - configurable #vCPUs (all in a single socket)
 - configurable memory size
-- hugepages (assumes host support)
+- optional hugepage-based backing memory (assumes host support)
 - vhostuser-type network interfaces to use with OVS-DPDK
 - bridge-type network interfaces for management